+- a.
 Records of vehicle misconduct will be forwarded to the appropriate building principal and will be maintained in the same manner as other student discipline records.
-Reports of serious misconduct may be forwarded to law enforcement.
+Reports of serious misconduct may be forwarded to law enforcement. - b.
 Requests to be dropped off at a point not on the regular route will not be accommodated, unless extenuating circumstances arise and the request is approved by the transportation director or administration.

+c.
 Parents of students who are not regular route riders and plan to have their students ride the bus home with a friend or family member are strongly encouraged to communicate those travel plans to the school office and to the regular route driver.
 Ideally, the parent should provide the written permission to the office and the route driver which includes the date, the non-route rider's name, the signature of the non-rider's parent, and the place approved for drop off.
 Parents communicating this information to the school office and the route driver will help everyone develop a common understanding and avoid confusion.
 It will also ensure there is not overcrowding on the regular routes.

-Transportation to Activities
+4. Transportation to Activities

-The school district provides transportation to students who are participating in school-sponsored events and they must ride to those events in a school vehicle.
-Students who wish to take private transportation home from a school event must submit a release form to the sponsor which has been signed by that student's parent.
+a.
+The school district provides transportation to students who are participating in school-sponsored events and they must ride to and from those events in a school vehicle.
+Students who wish to take private transportation home from a school event before the event concludes must contact the activity sponsor prior to leaving for the activity.
+Students who wish to take private transportation home from a school event after the event concludes must contact the activity sponsor.

-Video Surveillance and Photographs
+Video Surveillance, Recordings, and Photographs

-The Board of Education has authorized the use of video cameras on school district property to ensure the health, welfare and safety of all staff, students and visitors, and to safeguard District facilities and equipment.
+The Board of Education has authorized the use of video cameras on school district property to ensure the health, welfare, and safety of all staff, students and visitors, and to safeguard District facilities and equipment.
 Video cameras may be used in locations deemed appropriate by the Superintendent.
 If a video surveillance recording captures a student or other building user violating school policies or rules or local, state, or federal laws, it may be used in appropriate disciplinary proceedings against the student or other building user and may also be provided to law enforcement agencies.